 - Primary Non-competitive but may showcase at a tournament for feedback.
 Grades K-2 (U.S.).
-Less than 8 years of age on May 1, 2021. - Division I Grades K-5 (U.S.): Less than 12 years of age on May 1, 2021 (Other International). - Division II Grades 6-8 (U.S.): Less than 15 years of age on May 1, 2021 (Other International). - Division III Grades 9-12 (U.S.): Oldest team member does not qualify for Divisions I or II and is attending regular school-not a college or university or anything similar (Other International). - Division IV Collegiate for ALL TEAMS.
+Less than 8 years of age on May 1, 2024. - Division I Grades K-5 (U.S.): Less than 12 years of age on May 1, 2024 (Other International). - Division II Grades 6-8 (U.S.): Less than 15 years of age on May 1, 2024 (Other International). - Division III Grades 9-12 (U.S.): Oldest team member does not qualify for Divisions I or II and is attending regular school-not a college or university or anything similar (Other International). - Division IV Collegiate for ALL TEAMS.
 All teams must have a majority of members who are high school graduates and registered for at least one class at a college, university, accredited technical school, or member of the military.
-Team members do not have to attend the same institution. - Virtual Division IV-any group of individuals that don't qualify for Divisions I III.
+Team members do not have to attend the same institution.